wtnerb/Lab08-LINQ/readme.md

 1. Use system IO to find the datafile and read it in as a string
 2. Use Newtonsoft to parse the JSON into a object that is queryable
-3. Use LINQ to query the object according to specifications
+3. Use LINQ to query the object according to specifications 3b.
+Do all of those queries one and a time and all at once
 4. Iterate across those results and print them to the console

 There are no unit tests for this app.